wassimbj/go-data-structure/README.md

 but when we cut each piece and isolate it from the other we get a linked list

-each node (piece) of the list links to the next one, and last node links to null
+each node (piece) of the list points to the next one, and last node points to null
 ```